transientskp/TraP_tools/README.md

 * **filter_new_sources.py** A filtering strategy using TraP outputs and deep catalogues of the field.
 For more details see [Rowlinson et al. 2022](https://ui.adsabs.harvard.edu/abs/2022arXiv220316918R/abstract)
+* **plotLightcurve.py** An example script to create a multi-frequency lightcurve of a source - where each individual frequency is in a different TraP job.
+* **plotLightcurve_v2.py**  An example script to create a multi-frequency lightcurve of a source from a single TraP run.
 * **SensitivityPlot.ipynb** Code to make an image noise map using the TraP outputs
 * **dblogin.py** contains the main login parameters required for the database